Parametric estimation of hidden stochastic model by contrast minimization and deconvolution: application to the Stochastic Volatility Model: Introduction

-Most of the computational problems stem from the assumptions that the innovation of the returns are Gaussian which translates into a logarithmic chi-square distribution when the model is transformed in a linear state space model.
-Many authors have ignored it in their implementation and many authors used some mixture of Gaussian to approximate the log-chi-square density.
+Most of the computational problems stem from the assumptions that the innovation of the returns are Gaussian which translates into a logarithmic chi-square distribution when the model (\ref{svintro}) is transformed in a linear state space model.
+Many authors have ignored it in their implementation and many authors use some mixture of Gaussian to approximate the log-chi-square density.
 For example, in the Quasi-Maximum Likelihood (QML) method implemented by Jacquier, Polson and Rossi in \cite{JaPo94} and in the Simulated Expectation-Maximization Likelihood estimator proposed (SIEMLE) by Kim, Shephard, and Chib in \cite{shep} they used a mixture of Gaussian distribution to approximate the log-chi-square distribution.
 Harvey \cite{harvey} used the Kalman filter to estimate the likelihood of the transform state space model, hence the model was also assumed to be Gaussian.\\

-Consequently, the second purpose of this paper consists in comparing our contrast estimator with different estimations: the QML, the SIEMLE and Bayesian estimators.
-From a computational point of view, we show that as well as a straightforward implementation, the contrast estimator is faster than the SIEMLE estimator (see Table [\ref{computing_siem}] in Section \ref{comp-time}).
-Besides, we show that our estimator outperforms the QML and Bayesian estimators.\\
+\textbf{Organization of the paper:} The first purpose of the paper is to present our estimator and its statistical properties in Section \ref{Procedure}: Under weak assumptions, we show that it is a consistent and asymptotically normal estimator.\\ The second purpose of this paper consists in comparing our contrast estimator with different estimations: the QML, the SIEMLE and Bayesian estimators.

-\textbf{Organization of the paper:} The remainder of the paper is organized as follows: the procedure of estimation and its statistical properties are presented in Section \ref{Procedure}.
 Section \ref{Application} contains the numerical study: In Section \ref{implementation} we give the parameter estimates and the comparison with others ones for simulation data and Section \ref{Application_real_data} contains the study on real data.
 We compare our contrast estimator with other ones on the SP$\&$500 and FTSE index.
-Finally all results are proved in Appendix \ref{proof_result} and \ref{appendiceB}.\\
+From a computational point of view, we show that the implementation of our estimator is straightforward and it is faster than the SIEMLE (see Table [\ref{computing_siem}] in Section \ref{comp-time}).
+Besides, we show that our estimator outperforms the QML and Bayesian estimators.\\